attrill20/FPLFixtureCalendar/README.md

 - Launch site as a mobile app
 - Promote further on Twitter FPL with content creators
 - Add a logo to the site and navbar
+- Add an AI chat to recommend players to pick
+- Add a database of historical data

 #### Player Searcher Page

 - Add auto-suggest options when searching
-- Add more stats to the Player Searcher
+- Add more stats to the Player Searcher with checkboxes

 #### Site Changes